-As Figure 13 below shows, relatively few countries responded in relation to 'obstacles to a single switching process'.
-Of those which did, Bulgaria and Ireland both noted that there would be human and financial resource impacts to implement a truly harmonised switching process.
-They also acknowledged that any attempts to overhaul the switching process may require a solid legal foundation.
+As Figure 13 below shows, relatively few countries responded in relation to obstacles to a single switching process.
+Of those which did, Bulgaria and Ireland both noted that there would need to be significantly greater human and financial resources to regulate a truly harmonised switching process.
+They also acknowledged that any attempts to dramatically overhaul the switching process would require a solid legal foundation.